 It’s easy to develop a connection with a co-worker, schoolmate, or someone who’s always there—even when they’re not adding any real value to our lives.
-It’s even easier to stay in those relationships: old relationships are comfortable, and starting new relationships is difficult—it requires work.
-Anything worth holding on to does.
+It’s even easier to stay in those relationships: old relationships are comfortable, and starting new relationships is difficult.
+New relationships require work—but anything worth holding on to does.

 We’ve all held on to someone who didn’t deserve to be there, and most of us still have someone in our lives who continually drains us: Someone who doesn’t add value.
 Someone who isn’t supportive.
-Someone who takes and takes and takes without giving back to the relationship.
-Someone who contributes very little and prevents us from growing.
+Someone who takes and takes and takes without giving back.
+Someone who contributes very little, and prevents us from growing.
 Someone who constantly plays the victim.

 Victims become victimizers, though, and these people are dangerous: They keep us from feeling fulfilled.
 They keep us from living purpose-driven lives.
 Over time, these negative relationships become part of our identity—they define us, they become who we are.